Instant film: Kodak

 Kodak manufactured the negative component of Polaroid's instant film from 1963 to 1969, when Polaroid decided to manufacture its own.
 Kodak's original plan was to create packfilm type instant products.
 There were many prototypes and test runs of the film with many private demonstrations to their board.
 Plans changed when Polaroid in 1972 released the integral type film with the introduction of the SX-70 system.
 Kodak decided to scrap the plans for packfilm release and focus on an integral type process.
 A few years later Kodak introduced its own instant film products in 1976, which was different from Polaroid's in several ways:

 Kodak instant film was exposed from the back without a mirror, the opposite of Polaroid's film which was exposed from the front with a mirror to reverse the image.
 Kodak used a matte finish on the front, made possible by exposing the film through the back.
 The negative and empty pod could be removed by peeling it off of the back of the print.
 Unlike Polaroid's integral film packs, Kodak's did not contain a battery, and used conventional batteries.
-Kodak’s PR 10 film was found to have light fading stability issues.
+Kodak's PR 10 film was found to have light fading stability issues.

 Polaroid filed suit against Eastman Kodak in April 1976 for the infringement of ten patents held by Edwin Land and others on his development team relating to instant photography.
 In September 1985, the United States District Court of Massachusetts ruled that seven patents were valid and infringed, two were invalid but infringed, and one was valid but not infringed by Kodak.
 Kodak appealed but was denied and an injunction prohibiting production of their instant film and cameras was put into effect.
 Kodak's appeal to the Supreme Court was denied a few months later, and in January 1986, Kodak announced it would no longer be producing their instant line of products.
 In 1991, Polaroid was awarded $925 million in damages from Kodak.

 Alternative Kodak instant film

 While Kodak instant films have been discontinued, Fuji's instant film available in Japan since the 1980s is very similar to Kodak's.
 The pictures are the same size, the cartridge is almost the same, with some easy plastic modifications; the Fuji Fotorama series film can be made to fit.
-It was closest to the Kodak with the ISO at 160, many of the camera's brightness controls can be adjusted to work with the different ISO; However, the FI-10 series was discontinued in the 1990s.
+It was closest to the Kodak with the ISO at 160, many of the camera's brightness controls can be adjusted to work with the different ISO; However, the FI-10 series was discontinued in 2004.
 The faster ISO 800 instant films will work as well but would require the use of a filter either on the film cartridge or lens.